 This actually makes Cest tests more flexible than Cepts, which rely only on similar methods in Helper classes.

-As you see, we are passing Actor object into
+As you see, we are passing the Actor object into

 tryToTest method.
-It allows us to write scenarios the way we did before:
+This allows us to write scenarios the way we did before:

 As you see, Cest classes have no parents like